calvinkuo42/Bruin-Racing/README.md

-# SMV-EV-Electrical
+# Bruin Racing

-UCLA BruinRacing Supermileage Vehicle
+UCLA Supermileage Vehicle

-I worked on the electrical wiring team to design the wiring plan and assemble parts of the car.
+I worked on the electrical/wiring team to design the wiring plan and assemble parts of the car.
 ![alt text](https://raw.githubusercontent.com/username/projectname/branch/path/to/img.png)